Joint Sealing & Sealants Perth

 Joint sealing involves the installation of materials into the joints of buildings, balconies, carparks and concrete slabs.
 These materials should allow for contraction and expansion, withstand shrinkage, protect against water ingress, allow for loading pressures and avoid random and thermal cracking.
 The seal produced with the joint sealing will intercept movement within the surfaces or at the intersection point of various building elements.
 While only a small portion of the overall construction, joint sealing is of key importance to ensuring the functionality and durability of the building envelope and therefore is of critical importance to the construction process.

 What is a joint sealant?

-Joint sealant is a polymer-based substance used in building and construction design applications to seal joints, openings and gaps between two or more substrates thus protecting them from environmental elements that cause corrosion.
-The use of this sealant to prevent water damage to buildings, and their contents, is extremely common in modern commercial structures.
+Joint sealant is a polymer-based substance used in building and construction design applications to seal joints, openings and gaps between two or more substrates, thus protecting them from environmental elements that cause corrosion.
+The use of sealant to prevent water damage to buildings, and their contents, is extremely common in modern commercial structures.

 When are joint sealants used?

 Some of the most common uses for joint sealants is to close open joints (internal and external) thus preventing water and air from entering, for aesthetic reasons, cleanability (internally where water resistance isn’t a problem) and to reduce the transmission of sound through cracks (usually internal).
 Common areas of use include construction and expansion joints, cracks in slabs and fascia, open joints and cavities, as well as façade joints.

 Why is the use of a concrete joint sealant important in concrete?

 Using a joint sealant to seal expansion joints and contraction joints in concrete walls and floors helps maintain the integrity of a concrete structure.
 Concrete joint sealant in concrete floors protects the expansion joint from damage, such as chipping and cracking, caused by heavy equipment, moisture, rain, gravity, wind, surface tension and capillary action.

 What are the most common joint sealant types used in concrete?